Undergraduate | TAS-CSA119 | 2024

 Upon completion of this subject, the student should be able to:

-- Describe the pathophysiology, epidemiology and management of minor ailments.
+- Describe the underlying causes, risk factors and appropriate management of minor ailments..

 - Formulate health and medicine advice within case-based scenarios.

 Managing Minor Ailments focuses on patient-centred care with patient counselling concepts and application of communication skills in clinical scenarios.
 This patient-centred care is extended to the study of over-the-counter (OTC) medications.
-Principles of drug therapy such as adverse reactions, drug interactions, medication adherence, patient counselling and professional, legislative and ethical issues are discussed and applied to simulated cases.
+Principles of drug therapy such as adverse reactions, drug interactions, medication adherence, patient counselling are discussed and applied to simulated cases.

 - Counselling (Oral Assessment) (30%)